FaizanNoor/continents/README.md

 # continents
-List of all Continents of the world.
+MySQL queries for the list of all Continents of the world.